-The project is funded by the European Union

-A project implemented by A.R.S.
-Progetti S.p.a. in consortium with: Lattanzio Advisory S.p.a. and AGRER S.A.
+The Research, Network and Support Facility is a European Union-funded project to improve knowledge on ways to enhance the livelihoods of people in the Informal Economy and to increase the social inclusion of vulnerable groups.
+It is implemented by A.R.S.
+Progetti S.P.A. in a consortium with Lattanzio Advisory S.p.a. and AGRER S.A.
 N.V.